Collagen and retinol seem to be added to just about every skincare product nowadays.

 Now that you know the difference between both let’s take a look at the top-rated products you should be using!

-A few of these I have personally tried and tested myself, and a few others have top rated 5-star reviews!
+A few of these I have personally tried and tested myself, and a few others have top-rated 5-star reviews!

 I have sensitive skin so I loved that this is free of fragrances, dyes, and parabens.
 It is 1.7 fl oz and it comes in a pump type of container.
-You just press it down and the perfect pea-size amount of product comes out!
-It eliminates all thinking necessary and helps save you product so you don’t waste any.
+You press it down and the perfect pea-size amount of product comes out!
+It eliminates all thinking necessary and helps save your product so you don’t waste any.